Randoffin/Global-Maternal-Mortality-Analysis-1990-2021-/README.md

 Five key questions will guide this analysis:
 1. Is morality decreasing globally?
 2. Which continents are worst affected?
-3. Does developement affect mortality?
+3. Does development affect mortality?
-4. Which countries imroved the most?
+4. Which countries improved the most?
-5. Which countries are wort today?
+5. Which countries are worst today?

 ii.
 Prepare